isaiah1112/lazy-hippo/README.md

 ![logo](./logo.png "Lazy Hippo")
-`lazy-hippo` is a command-line utility, written in Python, to allow easy access to `ffmpeg` or `ffprobe` for manipulating video files.
+`lazy-hippo` is a command-line utility, written in Python, to easily manipulate video files using `ffmpeg` and `ffprobe`.

 ## Getting Started
 Before you begin, please be sure to install `ffmpeg` and `ffprobe` on your system either via [Brew](https://brew.sh),